 The Emergency Management Team (EMT) plans and executes emergency preparedness, response, and recovery functions and develops and maintains the COOP.
-The members of the EMT include:

 The plan also incorporates building coordinator functions.
 Building coordinators are responsible for disseminating information and instructions to building occupants during an incident.
 These coordinators are critical resources in the event of an emergency.
 They are provided with training and materials to accomplish their tasks.
 These individuals are responsible for familiarizing themselves with the Emergency Operations Plan and for ensuring that building occupants have an understanding of procedures related to their specific area.